Tree-based Dialogue Reinforced Policy Optimization for Red-Teaming Attacks: Experiments

 \subsection{Experiment Setup}

 \paragraph{Datasets.} In the SFT stage, we fine-tune the attacker model on 397 conversations along with CoTs we curated following the guidelines in \citet{guo-etal-2025-mtsa}.
 For \ourMethodName{} training, we randomly sample 500 jailbreaking goals from AdvBench \citep{zou2023universal}, DangerousQA \citep{shaikh-etal-2023-second}, and CatQA \citep{bhardwaj-etal-2024-language}.
-For evaluation, we construct a separate test set of 200 goals from HarmBench \citep{mazeika2024harmbench}.
-We ensure evaluation datasets do not share any goals with training data in order to assess the robustness and generalization of the learned attacker policy.
+For evaluation, following \citet{actorattack}, we use the HarmBench standard subset \citep{mazeika2024harmbench}, which comprises 200 representative harmful goals.
+We ensure evaluation datasets do not share any goals with training data.
 Details of datasets are provided in Appendix \ref{appendix:dataset_details}.

 \paragraph{Implementation Details.} We use Llama-3.1-8B-Instruct as the base model of our attacker.
 During \ourMethodName{} training, the attacker interacts with a frozen target model, Llama-3.2-1B-Instruct, to explore dialogue trajectories and learn effective red-teaming strategies.
 We set the maximum number of dialogue turns to $T_{\max}=5$, the branching factor to $n=4$, and the group size to $G=32$ by default.
-During evaluation, to reflect realistic constraints, we limit the number of attack queries for each target model, since API providers could enforce request quotas or block clients who exceed usage or trigger safety refusals multiple times.
+Note that we do not conduct supplemental sampling when the actual number of trajectories drops after pruning.
+During evaluation, to reflect realistic constraints, we limit the number of attack queries for each target model, since API providers could enforce request quotas or block clients who exceed usage or trigger safety violations multiple times.
 While our method can be used with or without tree search during inference, we do not enable tree search at test time to avoid excessive interactions with target models and reduce inference cost.
-More implementation details are provided in Appendix \ref{appendix:implementation}.
+More details are provided in Appendix \ref{appendix:implementation}.